fabiofelix/LLMVis/README.md

       (0) PaperAbstract
       (1) TinyStories
       (2) BBCNews
+      (3) Amazon
   -m  model index (required)
       (0) BERT
       (1) DeBERTa 2 (88B)
       (2) Llama 3.1 (8B)
       (3) Gemma 2 (9B)
   -o  path to save the outputs (required)
-  -s  path to load the data (if the dataset loads from files, such as PaperAbstract, TinyStories, and BBCNews) -n  number of samples to load from the dataset (default = 100) -b  batch size (default = 100)
+  -s  path to load the data (if the dataset loads from files, such as PaperAbstract, TinyStories, BBCNews, or Amazon) -n  number of samples to load from the dataset (default = 100) -b  batch size (default = 100)
 ```